MicrosoftDocs/architecture-center/docs/web-apps/spring-apps/spring-apps-multi-region-content.md

 - Because the Web Application Firewall (WAF) is attached to the Application Gateway, you need to attach WAF to the Azure Front Door service instead.

-- You need a way to ensure that incoming calls originate only from the Azure Front Door instance.
-You can add the X-FDID header check and the Azure Front Door IP ranges check in the Spring Cloud Gateway app.
+- You need a way to ensure that incoming calls originate only from your Azure Front Door instance.
+You can add the X-Azure-FDID header check and the Azure Front Door IP ranges check in the Spring Cloud Gateway app.
 For more information, see [Use Azure Front Door as the reverse proxy](spring-cloud-reverse-proxy.yml#scenario-4-using-azure-front-door-as-the-reverse-proxy).

 For information about different reverse proxy scenarios, how to set them up, and their security considerations, see [Expose Azure Spring Apps through a reverse proxy](spring-cloud-reverse-proxy.yml).